 Heading out on a road trip this summer?
-We did!
-We took a trip to see Devils Tower in Wyoming, North Dakota State Capitol in Bismark, South Dakota State Capitol in Pierre, and Mount Rushmore near Keystone.
-While we were extremely excited about our trip, I wasn’t happy that gas prices were spiking all over the U.S. Sadly this is probably going to get worse as summer continues in full swing.
+A couple of year ago we took a trip to see Devils Tower in Wyoming, North Dakota State Capitol in Bismark, South Dakota State Capitol in Pierre, and Mount Rushmore near Keystone.
+While we were extremely excited about our trip, I wasn’t happy that gas prices were spiking all over the U.S. Sadly this is probably going to get worse again as summer continues in full swing.
 With that in mind, I decided to post 15 tips to help you save trips to the gas station.
-Continue reading 15 Easy Ways To Save Gas On Your Summer Road Trip
+Continue reading “15 Easy Ways To Save Gas On Your Summer Road Trip”

 Hi all, three day road trip to Moab, Utah in the morning, unless we get stuck by the darn snow in May.
 It is our 17th anniversary and we are looking forward to some alone time near the beautiful arches.
 This will be the third or fourth time we have tried to visit but it just never worked out.
 Hopefully we will make it there this time!
 For those not familiar with Moab, it is a city in Grand County, in eastern Utah, It is the county seat and largest city in Grand County.
 Moab attracts a large number of tourists every year, mostly visitors to the nearby Arches and Canyonlands National Parks.
 The town is a popular base for mountain bikers who ride the extensive network of trails including Slickrock Trail, and off-roaders who come for the annual Moab Jeep Safari.